-PCS has indeed identified the existence of such a covenant as set out in the Terms and Conditions of the Notes.
+PCS notes the existence of such covenant in the Prospectus.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 21.10.
 The transaction documentation shall include clear provisions that facilitate the timely resolution of conflicts between different classes of investors, voting rights shall be clearly defined and allocated to bondholders and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.